 Yes, LAFCO must comply with the California Environmental Quality Act (CEQA) when acting on boundary change proposals.

-Marin County LAFCO is made up a seven-member Commission, which is comprised of two city council members, two county supervisor members, two special district members and one member of the public Each category has an alternate member.
+Marin LAFCO is a seven-member Commission, comprised of two county supervisors, two city council members, two independent special district members and one member of the public Each category has an alternate member.